 Here's a model with steps the facilitator can follow.

 Front load: prepare the place you play

-Frame: story about The Great Turning and/or "The

-Peaceful Warriors," (see next pages).
+Frame: story about The Great Turning and/or "The Peaceful Warriors," (see next pages).

 Activity: play the game

 Reflection: share learning from the game

 Transfer: explore how can you connect it to your life

-In Dutch, "little fart" - "scheetje," can be a sweet nickname for

 Or in short: FFART :-).